SixK/pycmak2/README.md

 This script has been tested for Morphos Amiga System, but not for Linux or Windows.
 It may work straight without modifications, but some modifications might be necessary.

-To manually install, copy cmak2.py /usr/bin/ then copy cmak2.cfg file to /usr/share/cmak/
+To manually install, copy cmak2.py to /usr/bin/ then copy cmak2.cfg file to /usr/share/cmak/

 Typical use (for Morphos):
 cmak2.py src -dl
 cmak2.py src/*.c -dl -e myProg
 cmak2.py test.c -C -noixemul -LD -noixemul

 SixK